 Select which events you want to monitor for your notifications

-Specify how frequently you would like to be notified about an event.
-Toggle the switch for Only once per day, to limit notifications to one per a single 24 hour period, or you can limit the notifications to once within a specified number of minutes for events that may fluctuate frequently, such the temperature rise or fall.
+Optionally, specify the maximum frequency with which would like to be notified about an event.
+Toggle the switch for Only once per day to limit notifications to one per a single 24 hour period, or you can limit the notifications to once within a specified number of minutes.
+This option can be useful to receive fewer notifications for events that might happen frequently (e.g., some temperature sensors).

 Choose the type of notification you want.
 You may send audio, text notifications via an app such as the Hubitat Elevation app.
 Multiple users may be notified, and it is possible to have simultaneous text, and text to speech audio notifications.

-For text notifications, choose a device such as the Elevation app, Pushover, Twilio, etc.
+For text notifications, choose a device such as the Hubitat Elevation app, Pushover, Twilio, etc.

 You may enter custom messages to include in your text notification.